charlyoleg2/parame15L/pkg/desi15L/README.md

 Dependencies
 ------------

 *Desi15L* runtime depends only on *Geometrix*.
-Use *desiXY-ui* WebUI or *desiXY-cli* CLI to visualize and export the designs in different formats like dxf, svg, gltf, stl, brep, step and others.
+Use *desi15L-ui* WebUI or *desi15L-cli* CLI to visualize and export the designs in different formats like dxf, svg, gltf, stl, brep, step and others.